jovana-marceta/jovana-marceta/README.md

 I worked as a Front-end Developer at [Vega IT](https://www.vegait.rs/) company and had an internship at [Libra Fire](https://www.librafire.com/) agency.

-I am the best at converting Photoshop / Adobe XD static pages design to code using HTML, CSS, JavaScript.
-I would like to improve my JavaScript knowledge and try to React framework to create dynamic web applications.
+My speciality is converting Photoshop / Adobe XD static pages design to code using HTML, CSS, JavaScript.
+I would like to improve my JavaScript knowledge and my goal is to learn React framework to create dynamic web applications.

 Feel free to message me ✉️ at <strong>jovanamarcetafrontenddeveloper@gmail.com</strong>, I am always looking for new connections and opportunities.